Make a Living as an Antiques and Collectibles Picker

 Most of my family and friends have grown up with the love of antiques and collectibles.
 They are a good way to preserve history, culture, and interest in a way of life.
 They are also a great investment if you buy right or hold onto an item until it increases in value.
 The team of Mike Wolfe and Frank Fritz drive all over the back roads of America, looking for the most unusual and difficult to find antiques and collectibles imaginable.

-It is usually planned by the third member of the team, Danielle Dolbey, who sets up meetings in advance.
+Their trips are usually planned by the third member of the team, Danielle Dolbey, who sets up meetings in advance.
 There are times Frank and Mike strike out with a potential seller, so they must freestyle and look for a deal.
-They scour the streets looking for an old garage,barn,vacant building and knock on some doors.
+They scour the streets looking for an old garage, barn, or vacant buildingk, and knock on some doors.

 How I became a picker